Delhi Technological University: Scholarships and awards

 Scholarships at DTU are available for students beginning their first year at the college, which are awarded based on their performance in subjects.
 Another award is given to two final year students based on merit, sponsoring their tuition to pursue MBA at the Raj Soin College of Business, Wright State University.

 Rankings

+In India, the National Institutional Ranking Framework (NIRF) ranked it 27th in engineering, 48th among universities and 66th overall in 2024.

-Internationally, Delhi Technological University was ranked 800–1000 in the world and 201–250 in Asia by the Times Higher Education World University Rankings of 2021 and 301–350 among Emerging Economies University Rankings in 2020.
+Internationally, Delhi Technological University was ranked 601-800 in the world by the Times Higher Education World University Rankings.
+It was also ranked 159 in Asia and 191 among Emerging Economies University Rankings in 2022.